lasttycoon2506/my-mtn-app/README.md

 ## Introduction

-Outcome (survive/die) dependent upon user choices of equipment to bring
+Outcome (survive/die) dependent upon user choices of equipment to bring and difficulty of mountain being climbed

 ## Installation